29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 Seriously, though, for the majority of people out there, and especially for Fibro Warriors, taking a short nap may help you refuel and allow you to finish the day strong.

-If you sleep too long, you may end up waking up feeling groggy and foggy.
-As Fibro Warriors, we have enough of that fogginess without adding on to it with a bad routine!
+If you sleep too long, you may wake up feeling groggy and foggy.
+As Fibro Warriors, we have enough fogginess without adding to it with a bad routine!

 13- Put yourself first

-Oh, but Servanne, my kids need me and the laundry needs to be done and the stove hasn’t been deep cleaned in ages and my mother-in-law is coming over so I need to make a nine-course dinner by 5 pm!
+Oh, but Servanne, my kids need me, the laundry needs to be done, the stove hasn’t been deep-cleaned in ages, and my mother-in-law is coming over, so I need to make a nine-course dinner by 5 p.m.!
 How could I possibly put myself first?

-Well, my fellow Warrior, let me explain it to you in a different way.
+Well, my fellow Warrior, let me explain it to you differently.
 If you’ve ever been on a plane, you will know exactly what I am referring to.
-If you have never been on a plane, well I guess you will just have to trust me!
+If you have never been on a plane, you must trust me!

 When you are on a plane and it starts moving, a flight attendant comes on the loudspeaker and explains the safety procedures.

-When they get to the part where they talk about the oxygen masks dropping from the ceiling, they always say that if you are traveling with someone who needs your assistance, you should always place the oxygen mask on yourself first before you help your travel companions.
+When they get to the part where they talk about the oxygen masks dropping from the ceiling, they always say that if you are traveling with someone who needs your assistance, you should always put on the oxygen mask yourself first before you help your travel companions.

 Life is your airplane, folks.
 Fibromyalgia is that dreaded drop in cabin pressure.
-And just like on a plane, you need to take care of yourself first, because if you don’t, then you will not be able to help anyone else.
+And like on a plane, you need to take care of yourself first because if you don’t, then you will not be able to help anyone else.

-Your kids will be ok eating mac and cheese two nights in a row; the laundry is not going anywhere, and there’s always the dollar store if you run out of clean socks; who in the world is going to do a white glove inspection of your stove; and if your in-laws are worth your love, then they will be ok eating mac and cheese with the kids.
+Your kids will be okay eating mac and cheese two nights in a row; the laundry is not going anywhere, and there’s always the dollar store if you run out of clean socks.
+Who in the world is going to do a white glove inspection of your stove?
+And if your in-laws are worth your love, then they will be okay eating mac and cheese with the kids.

 14- Keep a journal

-That is something I would never in a million years be able to do.
+I would never, in a million years, be able to do that.
 I’m not disciplined enough.
-But some Fibro Warriors swear by it, so here goes to nothing.
+But some Fibro Warriors swear by it, so here goes nothing.

 Keeping a journal may help you keep track of what works and what doesn’t work for you.
-The idea behind the journal is to see what foods or activities may trigger flare-ups.
+The journal aims to see what foods or activities may trigger flare-ups.

-It could be that certain foods are harder to break down for your body, and end up taking up more energy to process than the energy it gives off, leaving you exhausted.
-Or maybe some forms of exercise are wearing you out too quickly, or affect your joints too strongly.
+It could be that certain foods are harder for your body to break down and require more energy to process than the energy they give off, leaving you exhausted.
+Or maybe some forms of exercise wear you out too quickly or affect your joints too strongly.

-For me, I know who my Tina is, and the moment I removed her from my address book, I’ve felt a weight lifting off my shoulders.
+I know who my Tina is, and the moment I removed her from my address book, I felt a weight lifting off my shoulders.
 I did not need a journal for that.
-But to each his own, and it just may be your thing to keep journals.
-I’m more a list kind of gal.
+But to each his own, it just may be your thing to keep journals.
+I’m more of a list kind of gal.

 15- Listen to your body